-Rob Dietz, Economics & Housing Policy
+Rob Dietz, Economics and Housing Policy

 NAHB’s economics team provides detailed analysis of the home building industry.
 The Forecasting and Analysis staff generates the NAHB housing/economic forecast to provide builders a clear view of market conditions.
 The Survey Research team produces the NAHB/Wells Fargo Housing Market Index, as well as other surveys that take the pulse of the industry.
 The Housing Policy Research staff publishes analysis of tax and other legislative/regulatory policies to support NAHB’s advocacy efforts, including estimates of the economic impact of home building.
 The group’s research reports and daily analysis via the Eye on Housing blog positions NAHB as the industry intelligence leader.

-Deb Malone, NAHB Operations & Leadership Support
+Deb Malone, NAHB Operations and Leadership Support

-John McGeary, Marketing & Business Development
+John McGeary, Marketing and Business Development

 This group oversees all marketing and promotional efforts for NAHB products, events and services including IBS, advising stakeholders on printing and advertising needs.
 It acts as the keeper of the NAHB brand and logo requirements.
 It’s the home of NAHB Media, our video production group.
 It seeks new business opportunities, including affinity programs to bolster non-dues revenue.
 Staff also seeks sponsorship opportunities and maintains relationships with the companies that support our councils, boards and committees.